Pairing Wine with Fish

 Lean and Flaky Fish

-Mild flavored white fish with filets that are thin and flaky.
-If you’ve ever had fish tacos, you know exactly what we’re talking about!
+These are mild flavored white fish with filets that are thin and flaky.
+If you’ve ever had fish tacos, you know exactly what we’re talking about.

 Examples include sea bass, branzino, black sea bass, flounder, perch, porgy, sole, fluke, tilapia, wild striped bass, pollock, and haddock.